-(Egg wash is 1 large egg, 1 teaspoon cold water, and a pinch of salt.
-Beat with a fork to combine.)
+- Combine together 1 large egg, 1 teaspoon cold water, and a pinch of salt in a glass measuring cup.
+Whisk vigorously with a fork until well combined and very smooth.

 Did you make one of my recipes?
 Please take a moment to leave a star rating.
 Also, if you are on Pinterest, please feel free to leave a comment there and a photo if you have one!
 Follow A Farmgirl’s Kitchen on FACEBOOK and PINTEREST and subscribe my mailing list for ALL the latest recipes!

 Pie Crust Recipe

 - 1 teaspoon salt